The Voyage of the Resolute and the Evolution of a Plastic Standard

 When Charles Darwin set off on his voyage of discovery in the Beagle, he little knew the ramifications that journey would have.
 Afterwards it took him 28 years to get The Origin of Species into print, only to stun and, in many cases, to offend, the scientific world and the public with his ideas.

-When I boarded the plane for Bermuda last week, for a voyage of discovery on the RCGS Resolute, I also was unaware just what the result would be.
+When I boarded the plane for Bermuda in May 2019, for a voyage of discovery on the RCGS Resolute, I also was unaware just what the result would be.
 All I knew was, I’d been invited to be part of an expedition to examine plastic in the North Atlantic Gyre, one of a number of places where we’re finding more and more plastic in the ocean.

 Making the trip with me were over 150 stakeholders from all sides of the plastics question—sustainability executives from giant corporations, CEOs, scientists, major recyclers and some household-name environmental NGOs.
 We were going in search of plastics and, more importantly, solutions.